Anshula30/Assignment-2/README.md

 box("outer")
 ```

-According to the above plot we firgured that Property damage is very much graeter than crop damage.Also flood and drought were the main reason for crop damage.
+## According to the above plot we firgured that Property damage is very much graeter than crop damage.Also flood and drought were the main reason for crop damage.(Answer-2)

 ## Thank You.